Stephon Clark: He was still an unarmed man killed for breaking windows

 Having learned from past police controversies, this time Schubert acknowledged Clark’s death was a terrible outcome considering that a huge police presence – including a sheriff’s helicopter – converged on Clark for breaking windows.
 Schubert even apologized to Clark’s family.
 She said: “The death of Stephon Clark was a tragedy.”

-Schubert did give lip service to wanting to improve “outcomes” in police confrontations suspects.
+Schubert did give lip service to wanting to improve “outcomes” in police confrontations.
 It sounded good except that in 2017, Mikel McIntyre, an African American man, was shot in the back several times by deputies.
-And when the former county Inspector General – former Sacramento Police Chief Rick Braziel – questioned the need to kill McIntyre and made a series of recommendations to improve outcomes of confrontations, Jones forced Braziel out of his job while Schubert said nothing.
+And when the former county Inspector General – former Sacramento Police Chief Rick Braziel – questioned McIntyre’s killing and made recommendations to improve outcomes of confrontations, Jones forced Braziel out of his job.
+And Schubert said nothing.

 But Saturday, with her comments about the tragedy, she clearly was giving a nod to those of us horrified by Clark’s death.
 And that includes those of us who acknowledged the young man had led a troubled life but still was killed for breaking windows.

-But how Schubert threaded the needle of justifying her position was truly remarkable.
+But how Schubert threaded the needle to justify her position was truly remarkable.

 By putting Clark’s state of mind out there, Schubert was telegraphing that he was not in his right mind.
 Instead of following police orders to show his hands, Schubert said that Clark walked 15 feet toward the cops.